Make Your

 Baby Animals

 Elk, bison, and pronghorn calves are born in April and May.
 You might even spot bear cubs wandering with their moms, especially in the Lamar Valley area.
 But take note: Mothers are protective of their young.
 Recalls Virginia Miller, lead instructor at the nonprofit Yellowstone Forever organization, visitors once got trapped in their cabin at Mammoth Hot Springs by a mother elk who had sheltered her baby under the porch.
 “Every time they tried to step outside, she charged them.
-Finally a security guard chased them off.”
+Finally a security guard intervened.”
 The moral: Look before you exit.

 Bison calf in the grass